quellabs/signal-hub/README.md

     __DIR__ . '/app/Providers'
 ], '/Provider$/'));

-// Run the discovery process
+// Run the discovery process (instantiates providers to gather metadata)
 $discover->discover();

 // Get and use the discovered providers